CorMazz/chronolab/chronolab/README.md

 Following the principle of One Absolute Truth (OAT), I am going to design this such that the application state is maintained in the Rust backend and the React frontend sets up event listeners for state change.
 This will enable easier development of future save functionality, since I can serialize the Rust AppState struct, save it to a file, and then reload that to restart the app with the same settings that the user previously had.
 This will also limit potential mismatched state between the frontend and the backend, hopefully limiting bugs.
 This might take more developer effort though, since I am essentially bypassing React's state management.

+#### Architecture

+This was implemented on the backend in the `/src-tauri/src/global_state.rs` file with a Rust struct and on the frontend in the `/src/hooks/useGlobalState.ts` file using a custom React hook.
+The custom React hook returns wrapped versions of standard React state modifying functions that first update the global state contained in the `global_state.rs` file, and then update the local state from the standard `useState()` React hook.
+The custom React hook also has a `useEffect` which places a listener on the container component that listens for the global events emitted by `global_state.rs` which indicate that a specific part of the global state has changed.

 ## Potential Features

 1. **Configuration File Saving Current Layout/Application State (loaded files, video section labeling, etc)**